 The School’s top teams (the 1st XI and the A grade sides) have seen great success in the School’s long history.
-Many students have gone on to play at a professional level and for the All Whites, such as our 1st XI coach, Director of Football and Old Boy Mr Kris Bright ’00 – this is a trait we are keen to continue seeing.
+Many students have gone on to play at a professional level and for the All Whites, such as our previous 1st XI coach, Old Boy Kris Bright ’00, and this is a trait we are keen to continue seeing.

 Over the course of the season teams compete various annual exchanges with other high schools, regional competitions and national competitions.

 2022 Captain of the 1st XI Football team Thomas Holmes has been playing since he was six years old, and has moved up through the various grades the School has to offer since Form 3.
 He spoke with Headmaster’s Heritage Committee leader Vishwas Iyer about his future aspirations which include representing New Zealand and playing for the All Whites – watch his full interview below.